telus/tds-core/packages/TermsAndConditions/FootnoteLink/FootnoteLink.md

 ### Usage criteria

-- `FootnoteLink` inherits parent element’s text size and colour
+- `FootnoteLink` inherits their parent element’s text size and colour
-- Avoid using `FootnoteLink` if there is only one annotation on a page, include it as part of the content
+- Avoid using `FootnoteLink` if there is only one annotation on a page.
+The annotation can part of the content instead
 - Must wrap `FootnoteLink` in a `Text`, `Heading`, or `DisplayHeading` component
 - May be used in `PriceLockup`, see [FootnoteLink with PriceLockup](#/Typography?id=pricelockupWithFootnotelink)